-The maximum loan for living costs for eligible students at Reading living away from home (studying outside London) will be £9,706 in 2022/23.
-And the maximum loan for living costs for students living at home will be £8,171 in 2022/23.
+The maximum loan for living costs in 2023/24 for eligible students at Reading living away from home (studying outside London) will be £9,978 100% intensity, £4,989 50% intensity equivalent in 2023/24.

 For more information about loans available through the Student Finance Authorities, please visit the respective Authority's website (details under "Useful Contacts").